NXP/ot-nxp/src/rw/rw612/README.md

 ![JLink Connection](../../../doc/img/rw612/jlink-connection.jpg)

-At this point flush the image with the following command
+At this point flash the image with the following command

 ```bash
 J-Link> loadbin path/to/binary,0x08000000